All Episodes

 It isn't enough to promise money and support for the half million displaced people whose lives have been shattered by the storm.

-This is a given in America.
+It's a given in America.

 It's doing what's expected.

-By the way, on this Mike Brown FEMA business.
+By the way, on this Mike Brown-FEMA business.

-I would they're gonna criticize him no matter what he does.
+They're going to criticize him no matter what he does.

-This business of trying to make moves to appease the left, when are conservatives in leadership positions going to realize this never works.
+This business of trying to make moves to appease the left, when are conservatives in leadership positions going to realize this never works?

-There's talk, well, you know, we need to have some, you know, maybe a judge from New Orleans or maybe a black and forget the politics of it.
+There's talk, well, you know, we need to have some, you know, maybe a judge from New Orleans or maybe a black.

 Just do the right thing.

-You give them Mike Brown right now, you open the floodgates.
+You give them Mike Brown right now.

 FEMA has been no great gift to humanity, even when it was, you know, Hillary Clinton's out there talking about how great FEMA was in the Clinton years.